-9.7.1 Local Green Space designation provides special protection for green areas of particular importance to local communities.
-Local Green Space sites have been identified in accordance with paragraphs 76 and 77 of the National Planning Policy Framework (NPPF) because of their beauty, historic significance, recreational value, tranquillity, or ecological value.

-9.7.2 The Local Green Space sites have been identified following the assessment of sites submitted to the Council by local communities in 2012, with further sites submitted in 2013.
+- 9.7.1 Local Green Space designation provides special protection for green areas of particular importance to local communities.
+Local Green Space sites have been identified in accordance with paragraphs 9976 and 10077 of the National Planning Policy Framework (NPPF) because of their beauty, historic significance, recreational value, tranquillity, or ecological value. - 9.7.2 The Local Green Space sites have been identified following the assessment of sites submitted to the Council by local communities in 2012, with further sites submitted in 2013.
 The assessment included seeking and considering the views of landowners of the proposed Local Green Space sites.
 Further views were sought as part of the Harborough Local Plan Options Consultation, 2015.
-Since the completion of the original assessment the Council has encouraged Parish Councils to identify other potential Local Green Space sites through their Neighbourhood Development Plans to ensure comprehensive coverage within the District.

-9.7.3 The Assessment of Potential Local Green Space Sites background paper includes the full list of nominated sites and sets out the assessment methodology.
+Since the completion of the original assessment the Council has encouraged Parish Councils to identify other potential Local Green Space sites through their Neighbourhood Development Plans to ensure comprehensive coverage within the District. - 9.7.3 The Assessment of Potential Local Green Space Sites background paper includes the full list of nominated sites and sets out the assessment methodology.
 The paper identifies why each site is special and explains why it is designated as Local Green Space.
 The full list of Local Green Space sites can be found at Appendix I Local Green Space designations.

-9.7.4 The designated Local Green Spaces are consistent with Policy SS1 The spatial strategy and meet the criteria set out in paragraph 77 of the NPPF.

-9.7.5 Neighbourhood Plans that have been 'made' within the District have successfully designated a number of Local Green Space sites.
+- 9.7.4 The designated Local Green Spaces are consistent with Policy SS1 The spatial strategy and meet the criteria set out in paragraph 10077 of the NPPF. - 9.7.5 Neighbourhood Plans that have been 'made' within the District have successfully designated a number of Local Green Space sites.
 These sites can be identified in the respective neighbourhood plans and it is expected that further sites will be designated through the neighbourhood plan process in the future.
 The Council will support this process by advising on the justification for Local Green Space and on whether a particular site would conflict with strategic policies in this Local Plan.
-Where concerns are not addressed by the qualifying body the Council may raise concerns with the neighbourhood plan examiner.

-9.7.6 This policy recognises the particular importance of the designated sites and ensures their long term protection.
-The second part of the policy allows for development where any harm is considered to be clearly outweighed by its benefits in enabling or enhancing public access to or use of the site.
+Where concerns are not addressed by the qualifying body the Council may raise concerns with the neighbourhood plan examiner. - 9.7.6 This policy recognises the particular importance of the designated sites and ensures their long term protection.
+The second part of the policy allows for the construction of buildings for specific uses compatible with a Local Green Space designation and for replacement buildings where specific provisions are met (in accordance with NPPF para 145). development Otherwise the construction of new buildings is not permitted except in very special circumstances where any harm is considered to be clearly outweighed by other considerations. its benefits in enabling or enhancing public access to or use of the site.
 This provides for minor development such as provision of tourism interpretation facilities or footpaths to enhance access to the site.

 Does it meet national planning policy and guidance?
-Yes - NPPF paragraphs 76-78 and 87 -89 What evidence has informed this policy?
+Yes - NPPF paragraphs 76-78 and 87-89 What evidence has informed this policy?
 Community and landowner consultation, 2012 and 2013 and 2015 update; 'Made' Neighbourhood Plans within the Harborough District; and Assessment of Potential Local Green Space sites, 2014.
 Which Local Plan objectives will it meet?
-3 - Location of development6 - Natural environment How will it be implemented?
+3 - Location of development 6 - Natural environment How will it be implemented?
 Through decisions on planning applications.
 How will it be monitored?
 Through the dedicated database of Local Green Space held by the District Council, and by Neighbourhood Plan delivery.
 This will also be monitored through the annual Authority Monitoring Report.